Liding: Terminology

 During the Han dynasty (202 BC – 220 AD), the clerical script reached its matured form, in which Chinese characters became largely rectilinear and readily segmented into strokes.
 The script in current use, the regular script, inherited this feature.
 By comparison, the scripts prior to the maturity of the clerical script, including various scripts from the time period spanning the Shang dynasty, the Zhou dynasty, the Warring States era and the Qin dynasty, employed more sinuous lines, less stable shapes, and more ambiguous stroke segments.

 This distinct difference in style, combined with the fact that the graphic structures of the characters have changed significantly over time, creates difficulty for character recognition and form analysis.
 Liding refers to the attempt to regularize the ancient scripts in clerical and post-clerical writing, so as to aid recognition of not only the characters themselves but their individual components.
 In An Outline of Grammatology, Chinese paleographer Qiu Xigui defines liding as "the transcription of ancient script forms into clerical-style forms while preserving the shapes of the former".
 The nomenclature clerically identified transcription is used by Chinese archaeologist Xing Wen, who gives as its definition "... a traditional Chinese palaeographical practice for transcriptions of ancient inscriptions ... [that] identifies the Clerical Script equivalent of the ancient character".

 Despite the literal meaning of the name, liding in modern studies renders the character forms into regular script, as it is what most modern writings and typefaces are based on.
 The term kaiding is occasionally used to specifically refer to liding in the style of regular script, albeit not as often.
 A character that is the result of liding of an ancient graph is called a liding character'.

 Broad and narrow liding

 Liding traditionally lacks a strictly defined code of practice.
-While general definitions are given, Chinese palaeographers tends not to elaborate on methodological details.
+While general definitions are given, Chinese palaeographers tend to not elaborate on methodological details.

 To qualify the strictness of transcriptions to the original graphs, the general terms broad liding and narrow liding, though they are not precisely defined.
 Li Shoukui proposes the distinction between liding by strokes and liding by components: